pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 });
 ```
-Let's go thorugh building the code step-by-step.
+Let's go through building our first test step-by-step.
 First, we use the <code> describe </code> function to make a new testing suite for the controller.
 It contains a message as its first argument and a function that is going to contain the tests in the  second argument
 Next, let's inject the controller in the suite: